Multilayer Haldane model: Introduction

 The quantum Hall conductivity of intrinsic QHE may be expressed through the topological invariant $N_3$ composed of the two - point Green function \cite{ISHIKAWA1987523,Golterman1992ub,Volovik_2009}.
 This invariant is also relevant for the description of topological phenomena in Helium-3 superfluid \cite{Volovik:1988aa}.
 As well as the ordinary QHE the intrinsic QHE may be both integer and fractional \cite{Neupert:2011aa,Sheng_2011}.
 In the majority of solid state systems the values of $N_3$ are $0$, $1$, $-1$.
 Larger values of $N_3$ are more rare.
 The systems with arbitrary values of the topological invariant have been considered, for example, in \cite{Sticlet:2012aa,Sticlet:2013aa}.

 In the present paper we propose the model of two - dimensional layered systems based on the analogy to the multi - layer graphene \cite{Guinea:2006aa,McCann:2006aa,min2008electronic}.
 Various multi - layered systems are well - known in solid - state physics (see, for example, \cite{Trescher:2012aa} and references therein).
 The model considered in our present paper may be called the multilayer Haldane model (with ABC stacking).
-We demonstrate that its value of $N_3$ is equal to the topological invariant of conventional (mono - layer) Haldane model multiplied by the number of layers, in a certain range of inter - layer hopping parameter.
+We demonstrate that its value of $N_3$ is equal to the topological invariant of conventional (mono - layer) Haldane model multiplied by the number of layers, for a finite value of the inter - layer hopping parameter.
 As it was mentioned above, the Haldane model is defined on the hexagonal lattice.
 Therefore, our multi - layer Haldane Hamiltonian is related to the mono - layer Haldane Hamiltonian in the way similar to the models of multi - layer graphene \cite{Guinea:2006aa,McCann:2006aa,min2008electronic}.
+Notice that according to \cite{zhao2020tuning}, Chern insulators are not practical for constructing devices if they have a single edge gapless mode because of large contact resistance.
+Correspondingly, it would be important to propose materials with large values of topological invariant $N_3$, which results in the large number of gapless edge modes.

+This paper is organized as following.
+In Sec (\ref{mlayerHald}) we present the n-layer Haldane model with ABC stacking; in Sec (\ref{topinv}) we calculate the topological invariant in two limits, the first in which the inter - layer hopping parameter vanishes and the second in which the inter - layer hopping parameter is much larger than the gap of the monolayer Haldane model; in Sec (\ref{Band}) we study the band structure and prove that the bands do not close for a finite value of inter - layer hopping: in Sec (\ref{Conc}) we make conclusions.